 Fact 3 – Deductibles & Co-Payments must be considered

 When understanding dental benefits, deductibles and co-payment percentages must be considered.
 To illustrate, assume the fee for service is $150.00.
 Assuming that the insurance company allows $150.00 as its usual and customary (UCR) fee, you can calculate the benefit that you will be reimbursed.
 First a deductible (if applicable), on average $50.00, will be subtracted, leaving a $100.00.
 The plan then pays 80% for this particular procedure.
 The insurance company will then pay 80% of the $100.00, or $80.00.
-Of course, if the UCR is less than $150.00 or your plan maybe only pays 50%, then your insurance reimbursement will be significantly lower.
+Of course, if the UCR is less than $150.00 or your plan may be only paying 50%, then your insurance reimbursement will be significantly lower.

-Most importantly, please keep our office informed of any insurance changes such as policy name, insurance company address or a change of employment.
+Most importantly, please keep our office informed of any insurance changes such as policy name, insurance company address, or a change of employment.

 “Dr. Linger and his team are the best!
 I’ve been coming here for years (my secret).
 This team is on top of the latest methods and mechanics of the profession.
 A gentle and confident touch makes one feel very confident in their expertise.
 Going to the dentist is not my favorite thing but the pleasant and friendly atmosphere is refreshing here.
 You people are my family!
 I love all of you.”